markmoxon/c64-elite-flicker-free/README.md

 # Flicker-free Elite on the Commodore 64 and Plus/4

 This repository contains a patched version of Commodore 64 Elite that drastically improves the quality of the graphics.
-It does this by removing flicker from the ship-drawing routines (though note that planets still flicker, as that's a different part of the code).
+It does this by removing most (but not all) of the flicker from the ship-drawing and planet-drawing routines.
 It also contains a patched version for the Commodore Plus/4.

 * To play the flicker-free version, see the sections on [playing flicker-free Commodore 64 Elite](#playing-flicker-free-commodore-64-elite) and [playing flicker-free Commodore Plus/4 Elite](#playing-flicker-free-commodore-plus4-elite).